"It gave my father a chance to get closer to the gold than he ever got"- When Andre Agassi commented on winning the singles event at the 1996 Olympics

-Here, he was up against two-time French Open champion Sergi Bruguera and beat him 6-2, 6-3, 6-1 to claim the gold medal, thus ensuring that both the singles champions in the Americans were from the United States, Lindsay Davenport having triumphed at the women's singles event.
+Here, he beat two-time French Open champion Sergi Bruguera 6-2, 6-3, 6-1 to claim the gold medal.
+His win ensured that both the singles champions in the Americans were from the United States, with Lindsay Davenport having triumphed at the women's singles event.

 Agassi claimed that winning the Olympic gold was his greatest-ever accomplishment in tennis.